Meet Your Fairfax Chiropractor

 While our approach does take time, it is often successful.
 Rare cases may require surgery or other more invasive treatment interventions.
 In fact, we have helped many patients avoid surgical procedures.

 If you’ve tried other treatments that have failed, Dr. Ward would be happy to talk with you about our new school approach to rehabilitation.
-Call us and schedule an appointment today.
+Schedule an appointment today.